atombrenner/photo-timeline/README.md

 1. in one month, I took more than 1000 photos, breaking numbering
-2. deleting or adding photos later (e.g. second camera) lead to a lot of renaming operations, which leads to a lot of unnecessary traffic (and time) in cloud backups
+2. deleting or adding photos later (e.g. second camera) lead to a lot of renaming operations, which leads to unnecessary traffic (costs) in cloud backups

-To tackle this issue, the filename now also contains the time of the day.
+To tackle this issue, the filename now contains the full timestamp including seconds.
-A sequence number is only appended if there are several photos with the same timestamp.
+A sequence number is only appended if there are several photos in the same second.
-The internal order is still based on the original photo timestamp.
+The internal order is still based on the original photo timestamp with millisecond precision.
 In case of duplicates, the order of ingestion decides.
+I did not include the millisecond in the filename as it does not solve the duplicate problem.
+It can still happen to have duplicate timestamps with millisecond accuracy, because of multiple cameras or cameras not supporting milliseconds.

 ```
 Photos/  <-- the root of all your photos